-- Approved for 2.5 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.5 clock hours for OASAS.
+- Approved for 2.5 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 C. Cash Assistance for Beginners

 The Cash Assistance (CA) program is an income support program of last resort for many low-income families and individuals in need.
 There are complicated rules to determine who is included as part of a household and how much income will count towards eligibility guidelines.